Is copyright free music a good choice for small business marketing videos?

 b) If YouTube flags my video for copyright violation, do I have any proof that I have the right to use it?

-Does “copyright free” music help preventing YouTube’s copyright claims?
+Does “copyright free” music really help to prevent YouTube’s copyright claims?

-If you’re looking for sure-fire protection against YouTube copyright claims, just grabbing a free tune from one of the places claiming it’s “copyright free” won’t be enough.
+If you’re looking for sure-fire protection against YouTube copyright claims, just grabbing a free song from a random place claiming it’s “copyright free” won’t be enough.

 Ironically, many YouTubers who opted for “copyright free” music to avoid YouTube copyright issues, end up with copyright claims and third-party ads showing in their videos.